How to Play Online Bingo

 You’ve probably heard of bingo; players have cards with numbers on, and a caller will shout out randomly selected numbers at the front of the room.
 Players mark off the numbers on their cards as they are called, and the first to match a winning pattern shouts “bingo” to win a prize.

 Online bingo is a way of playing bingo from your own home without having to change out of your pyjamas!
-You can sign up to a site in just a few minutes, make a deposit, and start playing bingo before the TV advert break is even over.
+You can sign up to an online bingo site in just a few minutes (you can pick one from our online bingo directory), make a deposit, and start playing bingo before the TV advert break is even over.

 It’s quick, convenient, and social, all from the comfort of your home if you choose, and with just about all bingo sites being mobile adaptable now, you can play on the go too.